-Njandukalude Nattil Oridavela Movie Review
+Njandukalude Nattil Oridavela Movie Review: The Perfect Onam Feast!

 Njandukalude Nattil Oridavela Story

 Kurian Chacko is a happy-go-lucky young man who stays in London.
-He is extremely desperate to get married.
 His family consists of father Chacko, mother Sheela, sisters Mary, and Sarah.
 Kurian travels back to India to celebrate a holiday with the family.
 Later, a girl named Rachel enters his life.

-What happens next forms the crux of the story...
+Meanwhile, one of the family members of Kurian gets diagnosed with cancer.
+How the affected person and family deal with the fatal disease forms the crux of the story.

 Cast & Crew